Paramaatma

-Paramaatma is a 1994 Indian Hindi-language drama film directed by Bapu, starring Mithun Chakraborty (in dual role), Juhi Chawla, Amrish Puri and Anjana Mumtaz.
+Paramaatma is a 1994 Indian Hindi-language drama film directed by Bapu, starring Mithun Chakraborty (in Double Role), Juhi Chawla, Amrish Puri in pivotal roles.
 The film was released under the Banner of Shri Siddhi Vinayaka International.
 It is a remake of Bapu's 1969 Telugu film Buddhimantudu.

 Plot

 The film is about an honest person who finds happiness in spiritual life and goes up against his atheist brother who rejects religion.
 Mithun Chakraborty plays a double role as both brothers.